Australia shares hit 5-yr highs ahead of US Fed meeting

 The S&P/ASX 200 index rose 41.9 points to 5,261.5 by 0131 GMT, its highest since June 2008.

-Miners supported the market, with BHP Billiton Ltd (BHP.AX) rising 0.5 percent and Rio Tinto Ltd (RIO.AX) up 1 percent.
-Gold miners Newcrest Mining Ltd (NCM.AX) jumped 5 percent and Perseus Mining Ltd (PRU.AX).
+Miners supported the market, with BHP Billiton Ltd rising 0.5 percent and Rio Tinto Ltd up 1 percent.
+Gold miners Newcrest Mining Ltd jumped 5 percent and Perseus Mining Ltd.

-Around 137 million shares had traded hands by 02.22 a.m.
-British Time in cautious trade, well below the daily average for 2013 of 708.9 million shares.
+Around 137 million shares had traded hands by 0127 GMT in cautious trade, well below the daily average for 2013 of 708.9 million shares.

 "Clearly we're waiting for the U.S. and comments on tapering but that's been pretty well foreshadowed, so the market seems to be in a fairly good place at the moment," said Rohan Walsh, investment manager at Karara Capital.